 Review Charitable Information Return (T3010) and other returns as required by the Canada Revenue Agency or the Province.

-Advise PICS of any and all changes in accounting and reporting requirements.
+Advise PICS Society of any and all changes in accounting and reporting requirements.

-Must attend the AGM in person and present the Audited Financial Statements to members of PICS and respond to any queries.
+Must attend the AGM in person and present the Audited Financial Statements to members of PICS Society and respond to any queries.

 3.2.
-Meeting attendance: Meetings between the auditor partners and the PICS staff and Board members will be arranged in April 2023, after the Audit firm is appointed.
+Meeting attendance: Meetings between the auditor partners and the PICS Society staff and Board members will be arranged in April 2023, after the Audit firm is appointed.

 3.3.
 Consultation from time to time: The audit team is to serve as a resource and be available for consulting on accounting and related issues throughout the fiscal year.

 3.4.
-Audit timing: The end of the fiscal year at PICS is March 31st.
+Audit timing: The end of the fiscal year at PICS Society is March 31st.
 The field work takes place during May.
 Draft Financial Statements are presented to the Accounting Staff and Audit Committee in late June.
 Finalized audited statements and audit findings report should be provided by mid July, and AGM will be held in towards the end of July or in August.

 4. FORM OF PROPOSAL, all proposals must include: